ccmucdenver/ccm-docs/docs/updates.md

 * Work on power distribution was completed for the day about 1pm.
 No jobs were cancelled.
 Nodes math-alderaan-c[01,05,09,13,17,21,25,29] are offline to reduce the maximum load and avoid potential shutdown over the weekend.
 The rest operates normally.

-* Node math-alderaan-c18 was repaired and is back.
+* Node math-alderaan-c18 had a memory board replaced and it is back online.
 Node math-alderaan-h02 is out for maintenance until further notice.

 ### 2022/05/26